ON THIS PAGE

 If It's Not Love--It Must Be Illusion

 Marianne Williamson, author of the best-selling book A Return To Love, says that we have "a natural tendency to focus on love."
-[See A Return To Love]

 Only love is real.
 All that is negative is illusion.
 It simply does not exist.
 If anything negative is in your consciousness, it is real only because you give it reality by holding it in your mind.
 According to The Course, sickness, hate, pain, fear, guilt, and sin are all illusions.
 The Cyclopedia In A Course In Miracles states that "illusions are investments.
 They will last as long as you value them."
 The Cyclopedia continues, "The only way to dispel illusions is to withdraw all investment from them, and they will have no life for you because you will have put them out of your mind."

 The Course sums it up this way, "There is no life outside of Heaven.
 Where God created life, there life must be.
 In any state apart from Heaven life is illusion."
 There you have it!
 It is perfectly clear--murder, rape, and other forms of evil do not exist because they do not come from "love."
 Try explaining to a mother who has lost a son or daughter that their loss is the result of an illusion.

 You guessed it, The Course also teaches that evil does not exist.
 It is an illusion that must be overcome by right thinking.
 The Text (i.e., volume one of The Course) reads, "Innocence is wisdom because it is unaware of evil, and evil does not exist."
 In essence what is meant is that evil does not stand on its own, that it only has reality as the individual believes its existence.
 So, you might say that the rape victim created her own evil situation and thereby caused her own suffering.
 The victim is guilty; the perpetrator had no choice.
 [See Barriers To Faith]

 The Problem of Guilt and Sin